 The Vedas are the source texts for several different sciences or disciplines, such as Yoga, Vedanta (Vedic philosophy), Āyurveda (the science of healing), Vedic Astrology (the science of time), Vastu (the Vedic directional science) and Tantra (the science of mantras, yantras, and sacred myths).

-The ancient seers sought to solve the problem of human suffering by providing knowledge, such as Yoga, meditation, Āyurveda and Vedic Astrology, which assist humans’ pursuit for happiness and fulfilment.
+The ancient seers sought to solve the problem of human suffering by providing knowledge, which assists humans’ pursuit for happiness and fulfilment.
 If this entire system of Vedic knowledge is combined, it provides brilliant resources for personal and collective transformation.

 Since the 1980s, the experience of thousands of years of great Yogis, seers and sages of India has been brought to the West by many notable spiritual teachers such as Sri Aurobindo, Swami Vivekananda, Paramahansa Yogananda and his guru, Sri Yukteswar, who was a Vedic Astrologer himself.